raquelriobo/Project_2019_II/README.md

 - To obtain the binning plots, 'make statistics'
 - For more options in Makefile, 'make help'

-Files:
+Subroutines:

-1. coordenadas_Raquel.f90   : Initiallice positions with a FCC structure according with the pressure
+1. coordenadas_Raquel.f90   : Initialize positions with a FCC structure according to the density and the number of particles

-2. in_velocities_Raquel.f90 : Intitiallice velocities
+2. in_velocities_Raquel.f90 : Intitialize velocities and make total velocity of the system 0

-3. forces_RaquelNEW.f90     : Compute the forces that act on each particle
+3. forces_RaquelNEW.f90     : Compute the forces that act on each particle, the potential energy

 4. moment_Raquel.f90        : Compute the different components of the total momentum

 5. Ekinetic_Raquel.f90      : Compute the Kinetic energy

-6. trajectory.f90           :
+6. trajectory.f90           : Print the trajectory at each step

-7. radial.f90               :
+7. radial.f90               : Compute the radial distribution function

-8. boundary.f90             :
+8. boundary.f90             : Apply boundary conditions

-9. temperatura.f90          :
+9. temperatura.f90          : Compute instant temperature

-10. verlet_vel.f90          :
+10. verlet_vel.f90          : Velocity verlet integrator

-11. units_print.f90         :
+11. units_print.f90         : Print magnitudes with correct units

-12. binning2.f90            : Compute the
+12. binning2.f90            : Estimate statistical error and average value

-13. program_main.f90        :
+13. program_main.f90        : Main program

-14. Makefile                :
+14. Makefile

-15. input.f90               :
+15. input.f90               : Reads the input.dat file

-6. GNUPLot scripts          :